Steven Sund

+Steven A. Sund (born 6 April 1972) is a retired American law enforcement official, author and public speaker.

+Sund was a member of the D.C.
+Metropolitan Police Department for 25 years, where he was commander of the force's Special Operations Division.
+He joined the U.S. Capitol Police in 2017, becoming its chief in 2019.
+He led the force during the January 6 Capitol attack, after which he faced widespread criticism for the perceived security failures of that day.

+A December 2024 interim report by the Subcommittee on Oversight of the 118th Congress concluded that Sund had “unfairly shouldered the bulk of the blame” and highlighted systemic failures across federal agencies.
+Following his resignation, Sund became an advocate for law enforcement reform and national security preparedness.
+Sund authored the book Courage Under Fire: Under Siege and Outnumbered 58 to 1 on January 6, which became an Amazon bestseller and provided his perspective on the events of that day.

 Education

-Sund received a B.S. and M.S. from Johns Hopkins University, and an M.A. in homeland security from the Naval Postgraduate School.
+Sund received a BS and MS from Johns Hopkins University, and an MA in homeland security from the Naval Postgraduate School.

 D.C.
-Metropolitan police
+Metropolitan Police

 Sund was a member of the Metropolitan Police Department of the District of Columbia for more than 25 years before retiring in 2015.
 He was “widely respected in the District and among leaders of U.S. Secret Service, U.S. Park Police” and other law enforcement agencies.

 During his career, Sund coordinated a number of National Special Security Events by the Department of Homeland Security, including the presidential inaugurations of 2001, 2005, 2009, and 2013.
-Sund was part of operations responding to the 2009 United States Holocaust Memorial Museum shooting, the 2012 shooting at the Family Research Council, and the 2013 Washington Navy Yard shooting.
+Sund was the on-scene incident commander at the 2009 United States Holocaust Memorial Museum shooting, the 2012 shooting at the Family Research Council, and the 2013 Washington Navy Yard shooting.
 In addition, as Commander of the Special Operations Division he handled dozens of criminal barricades with a record of zero fatalities.

+Sund has “protected every living President” from Carter to Biden while working alongside the US Secret Service.
 Sund authored many of the special events manuals for the District of Columbia and helped shape the Department of Homeland Security's National Response Framework.
 He also has instructed the U.S. Secret Service in major events planning and has taught Incident Command System as an adjunct professor at the George Washington University.

 Sund retired from the Metropolitan Police Department as Commander of the Special Operations Division.
 Thereafter he worked for Noblis as the Director of Business Development for National Security and Intelligence.

-Capitol Police
+U.S. Capitol Police

 In 2017, Sund joined the United States Capitol Police as the Assistant Chief of Police and Chief of Operations.
 In June 2019, Sund was sworn in as the tenth Chief of the United States Capitol Police.